ecsyjs/ecsy/docs/manual/Architecture.md

 ## System

-Systems are stateless processors of groups of entities.**TODO:Change** Usually each system defines one or more queries of entities and it iterate through these lists per frame.
+Systems are used to transform data stored on the components.
+Usually each system defines one or more queries of entities and it iterate through these lists per frame.

 ```javascript
 class SystemName extends System {